ivucica/rules_libsdl12/README.md

     bazel build //example/simple:simple

+#### Linux binary dependencies (experimental)

+**Experimental!** Not ready yet!

+X11 dependencies can be unpacked from .deb.

+-   This is done by invoking `ar` before using built-in .tar.xz unpacking support, because native .deb unpacking support only arrived in later versions of Bazel than what these rules are trying to support.
+-   The binary .debs are stored in `master.deb` branch.
+-   Only `libx11-dev` is currently experimentally built.

+To switch to using the binary dependencies instead of systemwide dependencies (i.e. to make builds more hermetic), pass in `--define=libsdl12_linux_deps_bin=true` to Bazel when building your binaries.

+Motivation: fully remote builds will not have access to files you have in local filesystem / local repos.

 ### Windows MSVC

 Bazel expects you to tell it where MSVC is and where MSYS Bash is, so let's use